 National Popcorn Lovers Day (2nd Thursday in March)

-National Popcorn Lovers Day, celebrated on the second Thursday of March, is a quirky yet delightful observance dedicated to one of the most beloved snacks.
+National Popcorn Lovers Day, celebrated on the second Thursday of March, is one of those holidays that feels like it was invented for movie nights and cozy afternoons.

 When is the Holiday?

-The tasty holiday is celebrated each year on the second Thursday of March, making it a perfect mid-month treat as the spring season kicks off.
+It’s celebrated every year on the second Thursday of March, making it a fun mid-month treat just as spring starts to roll in.

 Who Invented It?